Import high-quality imagery with very good clarity and enjoy the privilege of having a clear view of your project site within seconds.

 In this example, we are going to create a rectangle with our cursor, as demonstrated in the screenshot below:

-Once we have picked the second corner point of our rectangle, and since we have set the value of the ''Quality'' parameter to custom, Plex-Earth 5D automatically activates the Image Resolution Palette.
-We are then given the ability to pick our desired zoom level, and Plex-Earth 5D also provides an accurate estimation regarding the amount of tiles needed to cover the area specified with imagery of the defined quality, as highlighted in the screenshot below:
+Once we have picked the second corner point of our rectangle, and since we have set the value of the Quality parameter to custom, Plex-Earth automatically activates the Image Resolution Palette.
+We are then given the ability to pick our desired zoom level, and Plex-Earth also provides an accurate estimation regarding the amount of tiles needed to cover the area specified with imagery of the defined quality:

 Which only gets better as we zoom in: